| |

 established three sisters garden

-The practicality of a 5 acre homestead
+The practicality of a 5-acre homestead

 We have found 5 acres to be a very manageable size of land.
 We can walk to all areas of our property rather quickly.
 Project costs and infrastructure needs can be kept minimal.
 Less land just means less you have to spend on – in both money and time.

-For instance, if you need some sort of ATV or work vehicle to bring you efficiently around your larger property, that carries a lot of cost.
+For instance, if you need some sort of ATV or work vehicle to bring you efficiently around your larger property, that carries a lot of costs.
 More acres means more fencing, and then more fencing repairs, which is an always recurring theme on every farm.
 And being able to operate without a tractor or skid steer will save you a whole lot of cost.

 In our opinion, 5 acres is about as high as you can go and still operate efficiently on a human scale.
-We have a 2-wheel, walk behind, BCS tractor and a riding mower.
+We have a 2-wheel, walk-behind, BCS tractor and a riding mower.
 Beyond that, everything else can easily be accomplished around the farm with hand tools and good old-fashioned elbow grease.

 freshely tilled garden beds

-What CAN you do on a 5 acre homestead?
+What CAN you do on a 5-acre homestead?

-Five acres can fit most any homesteading hobby or enterprise.
+Five acres can fit almost any homesteading hobby or enterprise.
 This is not by any means exhaustive, but here’s a glimpse of what we have been able to establish on our property in our first two years of homesteading:

 Family Milk Cow – We have a Jersey milk cow that we rotationally graze in a regenerative system on roughly 3.5 acres.
 Her calves are raised for meat.
 We break down the basics of owning a family milk cow in another post.
 Managing this system is a significant investment of both time and land, but it provides so much daily food and nourishment, both for our family and for our land.
 I should mention that we do not produce our own hay and need to bring hay in from another farm each winter.